 A professional organization of health care providers dedicated to improving the health and well-being

-American Health Care Association
+American Health Care Association — NCAL

 Centers for Disease Control

 The lead federal agency for protecting the health and safety of people - at home and abroad,

-Family Caregiver Alliance
+Family CareGiver Alliance

-A community-based nonprofit organization that address the needs of families and friends
+A community-based nonprofit organization in the country to address the needs of families and friends

 Gerontological Society of America